ronbonica/ronbonica.github.io/_posts/2025-10-07-citizen-soldier.md

 When my son grew to be a man, I offered the bayonet to him.
 I also offered to have the crimp removed, so he could draw it from its sheath.
 He insisted that the crimp remain.

-He realized that the crimp was a memorial to the day that my father found peace.
+He realized that the crimp was a monument to the day that my father found peace.
 On that day, I realized that my son had grown wise.

 <p align="center">